EventFabric/eventfabric.github.io/_sources/source/source.txt

 A source is an element that makes events available to Event Fabric, at the moment the supported sources are:

+* Event Selected
+* Event Selected with Filter
-* Event Fabric Source
+* Event Source
-* Sample Source
+* Sample Event Source
 * PubNub
 * Firebase